 Phonotactics are the rules of syllable structure.
 They determine whether one consonant or vowel can come after the other, whether they can be paired together, and so on.
 For example, in English there has to be a 'u' after a 'q'.
 There are exceptions, but those exceptions are all in words which originate from a different language.

 Having said that, languages have exceptions in pretty much everything, especially English, so exceptions like this may be an important addition to your language as well.

 - Every syllable requires a nucleus (a vowel in the middle of the syllable)

 - No long consonants (no consonant is pronounced for a longer period of time)

-But in essence the rules will determine what sounds a word can end in, what it can begin with and with what sounds it can be combined.
-So if you wish to keep it simple, simply take the list of sounds you have and write down which can be combined with which, which ones can be at the end of a word, which can be at the beginning and, optionally, the exceptions to those rules.
+But in essence, the rules will determine what sounds a word can end in, what it can begin with, and with which sounds it can be combined.
+So if you wish to keep it simple, simply take the list of sounds you have and write down which can be combined with which, which ones can be at the end of a word, which can be at the beginning, and, optionally, the exceptions to those rules.

 Some languages have a predictable stress system, others have an unpredictable system, like English.
 Some languages even have a primary and a secondary stress.
 The secondary stress isn't pronounced as strongly as the primary, but still more strongly than those which aren't stressed at all.

 Some languages use tone instead.
 Examples of these are Vietnamese, Cantonese, and Chinese.
 Chinese has 4 tones, Vietnamese has 6.
 An often used example of Chinese tones is the syllable 'ma', which in the 4 tones of Chinese gives: 'ma' (mother), 'má' (hemp), 'mà' (curse) and 'mâ' (horse).